davidmalcolm/gcc-python-plugin/docs/index.rst

 well be plenty of interesting class and properties for instances that can be added (patches most welcome!).
 I may also have misunderstood how things work.

-Caveat: I'm currently blithely ignoring GCC's garbage collector, which works for now, but will probably lead to crashes if the collector runs.
-I hope to fix that soon.

 Most of my development has been against Python 2 (2.7, actually), but I've tried to make the source code of the plugin buildable against both Python 2 and Python 3 (3.2), giving separate python2.so and python3.so plugins.
 (I suspect